CHAOZHAO-1/DG-PHM/README.md

 # Data
 > There are eighet open-source dataset and two self-collected dataset for research of domain generalization-based fault diagnosis.
-> `The remaining data will be released after the paper is accepted`

 | Index 	| Year 	| Dataset Name 	| Component 	| Generation                   	| Working Condition           	| Original data link 	| Alternate data Link 	|